Socialist Party (India, 2011)

-Socialist Party (India) (founded May, 2011) is a left-wing political party in India.
+Socialist Party (India) is a left-wing political party founded May, 2011 in India.

 History

 In 2011, several socialist groups and individuals formed the Socialist Party (India), which intends to carry forward the legacy of the Socialist Party formed in 1948.
 The party was formed through a resolution passed by Mr. Pannalal Surana at the foundation conference on 28 May 2011, under the chairmanship of Prof. Keshav Rao Jadhav.

 Current status

 Party National Conference held at Wardha in Gujarath on 28–30 September 2021 elected Adv Thampan Thomas Ex MP from Kerala as president and Dr.Sandeep Pandey of UP as General Secretary.